White woman with short hair in denim jack with yellow face mask and laptop

 Market your company or idea

 Once you have your plan in place, you’re going to need help marketing your idea to the public.
-Finding that help in the midst of a pandemic can be tough, but it’s not impossible.
-Alyssa Nicholas from Raleigh, North Carolina, is a junior at Duke University who’s working with other students from Duke to develop ContainIt, an anonymous contact tracing app.
+Finding help can be tough, but imagine what student had to do in the midst of a pandemic.
+Alyssa Nicholas from Raleigh, North Carolina, was a junior at Duke University working with other students from Duke to develop ContainIt, an anonymous contact tracing app.
 “Contact tracing” is the term for tracking down everyone an infected person has come into close contact with.
-Because privacy laws prevent health officials from naming a sick individual, an app like ContainIt can be a valuable resource.
-And yet, as helpful as it may be, Nicholas says spreading the word about the app and getting media attention was difficult but crucial.
-“The biggest hurdle we’ve had is gaining media attention and spreading the word,” she says.
-“Our team consists of a lot of students, so spreading the message to the masses entails a lot of cold emailing and hard work.”
+Because privacy laws prevented health officials from nam sick individuals, an app like ContainIt was a valuable resource.
+As helpful as it may be, Nicholas said spreading the word about the app and getting media attention was difficult but crucial.
+“The biggest hurdle we had is gaining media attention and spreading the word,” she said.
+“Our team consisted of a lot of students, so spreading the message to the masses entailed a lot of cold emailing and hard work.”
+While her strategy required reaching out to the media and other organizations, your business plan may require a different approach.
+Consider reaching out to any of the following professional, academic, or social networks you find yourself in:

 • Alumni from your high school and college